Luc45/database-dumper-for-codeception/README.md

 Replace `%DUMP_DB_HOST%` and similars with your actual values.
 This should be your local development database, from which the dumps will be generated from.

+# Usage

 Run `./vendor/bin/codecept dump <suite>`

 In the first run, a Dump config file will be generated at `tests/data/<dump>.sql.php` where you can fine-tune how your dump will be generated.
-On the subsequent runs, it will just generate the dump.
+On the subsequent runs, it will generate the dump based on the config.
+If you don't override any config, it will just do a full dump of the database.

 This library is basically a Codeception wrapper around https://packagist.org/packages/ifsnop/mysqldump-php.